loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

 ---
 tags: django, python
-summary: Introducing ActionSerializerViewSet, a ViewSet that allows you to choose a serializer for each action and method combination.
+summary: Introducing ActionSerializerModelViewSet, a ViewSet that allows you to choose a serializer for each action and method combination.
 ---

 # An easy way to use different serializers for different actions and request methods in Django REST Framework